dlounsbu/ICTR_team_sci_initiative/isdc/plenintro.md

 So, Dr. Hal Strelnick and Program Director Alma Idahen invited me to join the <b>Bronx Healthy Start Team</b> some five years ago, in the Spring of 2018.

-We were just beginning the second cycle, or term, of funding from HRSA.
+At that time we were just beginning the second cycle, or term, of funding from HRSA.

 My role has been to support local program evaluation and quality improvement efforts.